lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

  [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

 D - Next time we will experiment with adjusting our Return Visit Interval.

-+ Type in the *Our Question* text box a question that describes what your team wants to learn from changing a specific variable or variables in the model.
++ Type in the *Our Decision* text box a question that describes what your team wants to learn from changing a specific variable or variables in the model.

 12. Save and Reset when ready.